-which remains strictly positive and bounded away from zero as $\delta\rightarrow1$.
-On the other hand, the potential benefit from accelerating sales is at most of order $(1-\delta)K$ for some bounded constant $K$ representing the future surplus that can be collected, and hence becomes arbitrarily small as $\delta\rightarrow1$.
-Consequently, we can choose $\delta$ sufficiently close to 1 so that the seller has no incentive to deviate, thus confirming the desired result. \end{proof}
+Conversely, the gain from accelerating sales is of order $(1 - \delta)K$, where $K$ is a bounded constant representing the future surplus to be collected.
+This term converges to zero as $\delta \to 1$.
+Therefore, for $\delta$ sufficiently close to $1$, the potential gain from deviation is strictly dominated by the immediate revenue loss.
+Under this condition, the seller has no incentive to deviate, which completes the argument. \end{proof}